JarX-Concepts/react-native-platform-components/README.md

 # react-native-platform-components

+> 🚧 In development — not ready for public use.

 High-quality **native UI components for React Native**, implemented with platform-first APIs and exposed through clean, typed JavaScript interfaces.

 This library focuses on **true native behavior**, not JavaScript re-implementations — starting with: